 «Countries and cities have contexts to adjust to.
 The idea that you should be a master in one field is outdated.
 Working on a worldwide scale requires versatility».
 In conversation with founder Alexis Zavialoff

-Motto’s clientele is composed of artists, designers, graphic designers, curators, and researchers who know they will find what they are looking for.
+Motto, Berlin’s clientele is composed of artists, designers, graphic designers, curators, and researchers who know they will find what they are looking for.
 Motto keeps rare and vintage books that are a task to find elsewhere. «Since I opened it, I conceived the store as an archive, paying attention to back issues of magazines, artists books, pamphlets and publications that experiment.
-People spend hours sitting in the shop, browsing materials they could not find in the city, taking pictures, and leave without making a purchase».
+People spend hours sitting in the shop, browsing materials they could not find in the city, taking pictures, and leaving without making a purchase».
 Sales are unpredictable.
 As Zavialoff does not include ‘bestsellers’ in his selection, his bestsellers are publications that speak for themselves.
 Monographs and anthologies are amongst them. «I have added to my catalogue Beau Geste Press, 400-pages of anthology on the namesake English publishing group active in the Seventies.
 The volume interests’ people for the way it is edited and printed, as does Rosetta, a cookbook by Elena Reygadas, chef of the namesake restaurant she founded in Mexico City in 2010».
-The store’s hits remain Motto Books, which are produced in collaboration with institutions, museums and collectives.
-In Berlin, Motto’s publishing partner is the Harun Farocki Institut, with whom they publish revisited material using the booklet format.
+The store’s hits remain Motto, Berlin Books, which are produced in collaboration with institutions and museums.
+In Berlin, Motto’s publishing partner is the Harun Farocki Institut, with whom they publish revisited materials using the booklet format.

 Skalitzer Str.
 68